JohnWeisz/TypedJSON/readme.md

 ## Install & Use

-The latest version is available as a [NuGet package](https://www.nuget.org/packages/TypedJSON/):
+The latest release is available as a [NuGet package](https://www.nuget.org/packages/TypedJSON/):

 ```none
 Install-Package TypedJSON